YarikRevich/army-supplement-management/README.md

 * _administration_deployment_records_ **one or many to exactly one** _staff_personnel_
 * _administration_permissions_ **one or many to exactly one** _staff_personnel_
 * _administration_permissions_ **one or many to exactly one** _administration_permission_entries_

+## Normalization

+Normalization was not required, because all of the entities have already been transformed to 3NF(normalization form).